seinecle/linux-security-tutorials/docs/generated-slides/subdir/step-by-step-guide-en_temp_slides.md

  cd ~/.ssh
  vi authorized_keys

-If you already have a .ssh directory, how to find it and the file `authorized_keys` in it?
-The `.ssh` directory is *hidden by default* because it starts with a `.`

-To find it, you need to navigate with root privileges directly to the `authorized_keys` file, like this:

- vi /home/myUser/.ssh/authorized_keys

-Things to check:

-- make sure you have put the public key in the .ssh folder of the user in /home/myUser/.ssh/authorized_keys (not in the .ssh folder of the root user)
+- make sure you have put the public key in /home/myUser/.ssd/authorized_keys (not just in the root user folder)
 - make sure your key starts with "the "ssh-rsa" (with a space after it, check the first "s" might be missing ...)
 - triple check the key doesn't break in several lines
 - do `service sshd restart` after each modif to load your new ssh key

 == !
 [start= 3]
 3. What will probably happen: